Mythological

 a delicacy).

-pale insects are tame compared to the Killer Bees.
-The King Moths slowly fly
+are tame compared to the Killer Bees.
+The King Moths slowly fly back and

-back and forth high overhead, wherein they drop a poisonous powder downward
+forth high overhead, wherein they drop a poisonous powder downward in a

-in a bundle.
-The substance is easy to dodge--it's only remotely effective
+bundle.
+The substance is easy to dodge--it's only remotely effective when

 Some mutated